fbpx

 Going on a trip to Japan?
 Want to learn useful phrases to impress your Japanese friends?
 Knowing these common Japanese phrases will help you communicate while traveling or just hanging out with your friends.

-Listen to the recording and mimic the speaker.
+Listen to the recordings and mimic the speaker.
 Japanese has both pitch accents and whole sentence intonation.
-Listening to and mimicking the sound files over and over again will help improve your pronunciation.
-To learn more about Japanese pronunciation, please see Makoto Letter #8.
+Repeatedly listening to and mimicking the sound files will help improve your pronunciation.
+To learn more about Japanese pronunciation, please see The Makoto Letter #8.

-If you are a Makoto+ member or Patreon supporter (any level), download a free Anki flashcard deck for the phrases found on this lesson page.
+If you are a Makoto+ member (Samurai or Shogun), download a free PDF and Anki flashcard deck for the phrases found on this lesson page.
 Not a member?
 Click here to learn more about Makoto+.

 Saying Hello